-WhichPLM’s ‘6th Edition’ Report is now shipping!
-Available in print, this year’s publication contains features on PLM and the Internet of Things (including an exclusive interview with IoT inventor, Kevin Ashton), detailed profiles of key players in the PLM and IoT sectors, the results of our extensive PLM user survey, extensive market intelligence and more.
-Order your copy today!
+We are delighted to offer our community the opportunity to download WhichPLM’s ‘6th Edition’ Report free of charge!
+Available in PDF format or in print, our 2016 publication contains features on PLM and the Internet of Things (including an exclusive interview with IoT inventor, Kevin Ashton), detailed profiles of key players in the PLM and IoT sectors, the results of our extensive PLM user survey, extensive market intelligence and more.
+Download your copy today!

-For five years, WhichPLM has provided the industry with the ‘PLM bible.’
-And this year is no exception.
+WhichPLM has always provided the industry with our ‘PLM bible.’
+And 2016 was no exception.
 In mid-September 2016, we published ‘The WhichPLM Report: 6th Edition’.

 While our 2015 publication blended our traditional PLM market analysis and editorial with a special focus on 3D working, this year’s report marries the same degree of PLM insight to an extremely in-depth look at the Internet of Things as it relates to retail, footwear and apparel.